sqlparser/sqlflow_public/dbobjects_relationship.md

 ```

-### handle the dataflow chain
+### Handle the dataflow chain
-every relation in the SQL is picked up by the tool, and connected together to show the whole dataflow chain.
-Sometimes, we need to see only the end to end relation and ignore all the intermediate relation.
+Every relation in the SQL is picked up by the tool, and connected together to show the whole dataflow chain.
+Sometimes, we only need to see the end to end relation and ignore all the intermediate relations.

-If we need to convert a fully chained dataflow to an `end to end ` dataflow, we may consider the following rules:
+If we need to convert a fully chained dataflow to an `end to end` dataflow, we may consider the following rules:

-1. A single dataflow chain with mixed relation type: fdd and fdr.
+1. A single dataflow chain with the mixed relation types: fdd and fdr.
     ```
     A -> fdd -> B -> fdr -> C -> fdd -> D
     ```